sakul-the-one/CSBeginnerHelpLG/docs/File.cs and FileData.cs.md

 ## Main Differenz
-### The Main Differenz is, that File.ca is static, and FileData.ca not, so since we know this, let's Code something with this!
+### The Main Differenz is, that File.cs is static, and FileData.cs  not, so since we know this, let's Code something with this!

 ```cs